BeamlakTamirat/BeamlakTamirat/README.md

 ## 🚀 About Me

-I'm a passionate Full-Stack & Flutter developer from Ethiopia.
-I build elegant UI/UX experiences with efficient backend architectures.
-While mastering web and mobile development, I'm nurturing my growing interest in AI, ML, and robotics.
+I'm a visionary **Fullstack AI Engineer** and **Flutter Expert** from Ethiopia.
+I bridge the gap between intelligent algorithms and pixel-perfect mobile experiences.

+My passion lies in building **smart, cross-platform applications** that leverage the power of **AI/ML** to solve real-world problems.
+Whether it's architecting scalable backends, crafting intuitive Flutter UIs, or integrating next-gen AI models, I bring a holistic approach to software engineering.

 <table>
   <tr>